-In this post I’ll share my 5 favourite bedtime yoga poses with you!
+In this post I’ll share my 5 favourite relaxing yoga poses with you!

 Remember, that these are restorative yoga poses that is meant to make you feel relaxed, so don’t push yourself too hard.
 You can stay in the poses as long as you want to if that’ts what you feel for.
 Keep focusing on your breathing throughout the session, and remember to enjoy it!

 Move into the pose by start on all fours and bring your left knee forward, placing it next to the inside of your left hand.
 Extend your right leg back and gently lower your hips.
+Slowly walk your hands forward, placing it next to the inside of your left hand.
+Extend your right leg back and gently lower your hips.
 Slowly walk your hands forward and lower your upper body on to your left leg.
-This stretch can be quite intense, so don?t lower yourself all the way down if you?re not ready ?
+This stretch can be quite intense, so don’t lower yourself all the way down if you’re not ready.
 (See the pose on Yogabasics.com)

 - A deep stretch for the hips